VandyYuboF/linkage_algorithm/README.md

 - **3-field matches (first + DOB + sex)** with a guardrail:
   - If a Litholink record already has any 4-field match, we do **not** emit any 3-field matches for that Litholink ID.

+Data note: This pipeline operates on local files only and does not transmit data externally.

 ---

 ## Installation